jneidel/dotfiles/docs/videos.md

 - Why Privacy is an unrealist expectation in today's and tomorrow's age: [2030: Privacy's Dead.
 What happens next?](https://www.youtube.com/watch?v=_kBlH-DQsEg)
 - A: An alternative to the current state of survailance: [A radical proposal to keep your personal data safe](https://www.theguardian.com/commentisfree/2018/apr/03/facebook-abusing-data-law-privacy-big-tech-surveillance)
+- How Big Tech operates and why monopolies are their foundation: [How to Destroy Surveillance Capitalism](https://onezero.medium.com/how-to-destroy-surveillance-capitalism-8135e6744d59)

 ### Linux